Ivan1248/irap-vietnam-360/README.md

 ## To do

 - The synchronization between video duration and GPS track duration is currently handled by a simple rescaling hack.
 This should be improved for better alignment.
+- The camera usually does not point exactly in the movement direction and sometimes points backwards.
+Add recognition of the road direction or the movement direction (including whether the camera points backward) or use gyroscope measurements?
+  - The synchronization of frame orientations with frames might not be perfect (there is a few more orientations than frames).
+  - Subtraction of estimated orientations does not work correctly.
 - Check anti-aliasing and interpolation.
 - Check the perspective conversion code.
-- The camera usually does not point exactly in the movement direction and sometimes points backwards.
-The center of the field of view can only be changed by manually setting the pitch, yaw and roll angles.
-Add recognition of the road direction or the movement direction (including whether the camera points backward)?
-- Do something about head movement (helmet mounted cameras)?